shawnfok/ARTICON-REACT/README.md

   ## Contributions

-  The members of the team are as follows:

   Front-end:
   * `Aditya Seshadri: Data Seed, Content, Web Design`
   * `Mohammed Arafat: Mockup, Presentation, Web Design, Concept of the App`